torpkev/epidemic_docs/changelog/README.md

 # Change Log

+## 1.7.0.2 - Bug fix

+Fixes a NullPointerException in PlayerInteractEvent that did not impact gameplay, but did spam the console

 ## 1.7.0.1 - Bug fix

 Hazmat suit could throw a null error during ailment checking if there was something in the armor slots that was not the hazmat suit